-Bankruptcy should always be a last resort (see our credit card debt section for bankruptcy alternatives).
+Bankruptcy should always be a last resort (see our credit card debt section for credit card offers for bad credit).
 However, if you are determined to file bankruptcy but have not done so yet, then please take your time and don't rush the process - it is more important to ensure that all your bases [...]

 On December 4th, President Bush signed into law the Fair and Accurate Credit Transactions Act of 2003 (FACT), a law that updates the Fair Credit Reporting Act.
 While parts of the law are great for consumers, others aren't.
 Different parts will go into effect from March 2004 through December 2004.